13.3. Exploring Data Formats and Fields¶

 A Shapefile format dataset can contain additional files.

-To improve the performance of drawing a Shapefile format dataset,
+To improve the drawing performance for an ESRI Shapefile format

 A spatial index will improve the speed of both zooming and panning.